orientechnologies/orientdb-docs/java/Graph-Blueprints.md

 ### Creating Vertices and Edges in Specific Clusters

 By default, each class has one cluster with the same name.
 You can add multiple clusters to the class, allowing OrientDB to write vertices and edges on multiple files.
-Furthermore, when working in [Distributed Mode](../distributed/Distributed-Architecture.md), you can configure different servers to manage each cluster.

 For instance,